Best Parks in Delhi

 10 years ago, this was a massive, very sad looking nursery.
 Today it’s a massive, beautiful heritage park with historical and educational significance.

-In its grand-opening only a few months ago, the new immaculate grounds were revealed.
+In its grand-opening in 2018, the new immaculate grounds were revealed.
 A decade in the making the 90-acre public park boasts 280 tree species, a bonsai enclosure, rose gardens, 36 butterfly species, and 80 bird species.
 It’s still an active nursery; plants are available for purchase.
-As for infrastructure, the heritage park has (stroller friendly), stone laid pathways, hiking areas, two amphitheaters, water features, fountains, a small lake, and an impressive 15 Mughal monuments – 6 of which are designated by UNESCO as world heritage sites.
+As for infrastructure, the heritage park has (stroller-friendly), stone laid pathways, hiking areas, two amphitheaters, water features, fountains, a small lake, and an impressive 15 Mughal monuments – 6 of which are designated by UNESCO as world heritage sites.

 Designed to be an educational resource, 20 acres has been designed as micro-habitats to showcase plants native to the “ridge,” “riverine” and “marsh” landscapes that were once found in Delhi.
 When we visited last week I had the opportunity to speak with someone from upper management who was touring the grounds.
 He told me that they have plans to build a large playground in the back of the park.
 The plans are approved but construction hasn’t started so it will be about a year or so before it is complete.

 The best part?
-It’s empty. (for now) I think the word hasn’t gotten out yet or people think its just a place to buy plants.
+It’s empty. (for now) I think the word hasn’t gotten out yet or people think it’s just a place to buy plants.
 As peaceful as it is, it seems a shame to keep it to ourselves.
 Its educational setup makes it one of the best parks in Delhi for families.
+Update: This park now charges a small fee to cover the costs of the landscaping, guards, etc.

 *Fun fact: The city has plans to eventually restore the zoo and 2 adjacent parks and combine them with Lodhi gardens and Sundar Nursery to create over 600 acres of public “central park” space.